How to Invest in AI Stocks in 2023

 Check out that last article title – MONSTER PROFITS!
-Of course we want that!
+Of course, we want that!
 Monster profits are what you use to buy mansions and fast cars with.
-Again we see the usual suspects.
 Here are all the stocks mentioned in the above articles:

-We’re not surprised to see Google make the list.
-While the company’s ad revenues dominate its bottom line, it has invested heavily in artificial intelligence, beginning with the 2014 acquisition of DeepMind, a leading AI company out of the UK .
-Google also offers an open source AI platform called TensorFlow.
+We’re not surprised to see tech giant Google make the list.
+While the company’s ad revenues dominate its bottom line, it has invested heavily in artificial intelligence, beginning with the 2014 acquisition of DeepMind, a leading AI company out of the UK.
+Google also offers an open-source AI platform called TensorFlow.
 We’ve held Google shares since not long after its IPO.
 It’s a great company that’s not afraid to “fail fast” and “innovate or die.”
-While AI has become a key part of its business, ad revenue still mostly pays the bills at this time, though cloud computing is also an emerging area of growth.
+While AI has become a key part of its business, ad revenue still pays the bills at this time, though cloud computing is also an emerging area of growth.

-Amazon uses AI extensively but you’re largely investing in an e-commerce platform when you buy shares of AMZN.
-As for IBM, a small but growing portion of its revenues come from its “cognitive solutions” division, which includes their cloud offering along with Watson .
+Then there’s Amazon which uses AI extensively but you’re largely investing in an e-commerce platform.
+As for IBM, a small but growing portion of its revenues come from its “cognitive solutions” division, which includes their cloud offering along with Watson.
 In 2016, 22.5% of IBM’s revenues came from “cognitive solutions,” a fairly meaningful number back then.
 By 2019, that number had edged up to almost 30%.
 We’ve been long on IBM for a while now, but for dividend growth reasons.

-The only real AI stock in the bunch is Nvidia, with its GPU hardware, which represents a “picks-and-shovels” play on AI.
-The company certainly played to the AI hype back in 2017, splashing the lingo all over its homepage at the time:
+The only real AI stock in the bunch seems to be NVIDIA which sells GPU hardware, a “picks-and-shovels” play on AI.
+The company certainly played into the AI hype back in 2017, splashing the lingo all over its homepage at the time:

 Today, NVIDIA is focused more on the “explosive growth of big data” angle, and preparing to be the go-to company for chips used in data centers.

-On the long side, every single company in the S&P500 can benefit from using artificial intelligence and automation.
-Industries like insurance are going to be winning early on since AI driven predictive analytics are just cleaning up.
-You can invest in big insurance companies like Chubb and be sure they are all over using artificial intelligence to run their business better.
-At least we would hope.
-What we’re hinting at here is that maybe an S&P500 tracker ETF might just be the safest and best way to benefit from artificial intelligence in the long run.
+Every single company in the S&P 500 can benefit from using artificial intelligence and automation.
+Industries like insurance are going to be winning early on since AI-driven predictive analytics are just cleaning up.
+What we’re hinting at here is that maybe an S&P 500 tracker ETF might just be the safest and best way to benefit from artificial intelligence in the long run.
 As dividend growth investors, we expect that machine learning algorithms will create efficiencies that pave the way towards future dividend increases, something we wrote about in a piece titled “Artificial Intelligence and Dividend Growth Investing.”
-Intuitively, it feels that we’re on the verge of long overdue market crash given the strange effects of the pandemic on the stock market with Nasdaq making new highs every other day.
+Intuitively, it feels that we’re on the verge of a long-overdue market crash given the strange effects of the pandemic on the stock market with Nasdaq making new highs every other day.
 But what if we’re at the cusp of the biggest bull market the world has ever seen when AI replaces 80% of all service jobs?

 Which Industry is Artificial Intelligence?